3,936 children directly freed from exploitation

 For more than two decades, GoodWeave has implemented and refined a set of market-driven programs to stop child labor.
 Our holistic approach aims to heal and educate those children who have been exploited, while changing the underlying root causes.
-Our work has led to an overall reduction in incidence of child labor in GoodWeave-inspected supply chains, as well as to freedom and education for more than 24,000 children and improved working conditions 55,000 for adult workers.
+Our work has led to an overall reduction in incidence of child labor in GoodWeave-inspected supply chains, as well as to freedom and education for children.
+We are also setting a roadmap with suppliers to improve working conditions for all workers.
 We’ve accomplished these results in partnership with 350 companies worldwide.

 But behind every data point there is a person, and these are their stories.